-WCH Diagnostics: Screening Colonoscopy
+Screening Colonoscopy

+Wooster Community Hospital is proud to offer colonoscopies to men and women in Wooster and the neighboring communities of Ohio.
 A colonoscopy is a noninvasive screening and diagnostic procedure that examines the colon and rectum in the lower GI tract.

 A screening colonoscopy is performed proactively to detect changes or abnormalities in the large intestine (colon) and rectum, such as colorectal polyps or precancerous growths.

 A diagnostic colonoscopy is performed to evaluate gastrointestinal symptoms, such as rectal and intestinal bleeding, abdominal pain, changes in bowel habits, and unexplained weight loss.
 The procedure may detect conditions such as polyps, colorectal cancer, or ulcers.
+If a polyp is found during a colonoscopy, it will be removed right away during the same procedure.
+This will help to ensure it doesn't develop into cancer.

 Colonoscopy procedures are performed by general surgeons on staff at Wooster Community Hospital Health System.

-When and how often should you have a screening colonoscopy?
 According to the American Cancer Society, women and men with an average risk of developing colon or rectal cancer should follow these guidelines:

 - You should start regular screening at age 45 and have a colonoscopy every 10 years.